 Next month (November 2015) will be the 125th anniversary of the opening of the rotunda in Lambton Park in 1890.
 The park itself is older, and had a very uncertain beginning.
 The main difficulty was that much of the land east of Morehead St through to Hamilton was the “Newcastle Pasturage Reserve” or “Commonage”.
 Many people had built in this area without having any legal title to the land under their houses.

 As early as 1871 Lambton Council was making application to the Minister for Lands to have some of the Commonage dedicated as a Park, but the legal uncertainties meant that nothing happened for years.
-The current site of Lambton Park began to be developed as a recreation ground about 1877, but without it being officially gazetted, the council and residents were reluctant to invest much time, money or effort into the park.
+The current site of Lambton Park began to be developed as a recreation ground in 1876, but without it being officially gazetted, the council and residents were reluctant to invest much time, money or effort into the park.

 Frustration at years of government inaction finally came to a head in June 1883.
 At a public meeting, Mayor Thomas Croudace led the way in addressing the principal problem of what to do with the residents who had built houses on the park site.
 He offered cheap sites in the new subdivision between Pearson and Kendall streets, arranged for financial compensation, and even the physical relocation of their houses.
 The offer must have been good, for two weeks later the paper was reporting that …